gbelote/siren.js/README.md

 The goal of siren.js is to make it easy to get visibility into issues that happen with your users that are client-side.
-Are IE7 users getting a JS error, thus breaking your shopping cart?
-Find out with siren.js!
+Are IE7 users getting a JS error, thus breaking your shopping cart? siren.js makes it easy to know!

 Get Started
 -----------